 There’s a run of them that exists from at least 15784 – 15887, where all or most guns are .44 Magnums.
 This is latter 1956.
 Such runs would seem to be an effort to capture sales when the .44 Magnum was new, excitement was high, and competition with Ruger very fierce.

 .44 Magnums are absent from the serial survey from 17300 to 19000.
-I suspect this in some ways tracks with Great Western’s diminished machining capacity when they moved assembly to FerroCast’s foundry in Venice, CA. The .44 Magnums don’t actually reappear with regularity until after GW20500, by which point the Great Westerns were being sub-contract built by Moore Machining in west Los Angeles.
+This in some ways tracks with Great Western’s diminished machining capacity when they moved assembly to FerroCast’s foundry in Venice, CA. The .44 Magnums don’t actually reappear with regularity until after GW20500, by which point the Great Westerns were being sub-contract built by Moore Machining in west Los Angeles.

 Models / barrels: Frontiers and Fast Draws.
 4.75, 5.5, and 7.5 inch barrels.
 A couple target models observed.
 Buntlines possible.
 Some late kits.
 Mostly found in blue, but sometimes blue / CCH.